 Here's everything we know, including when he's likely to return to the ITV show.

 Why isn’t Paul Sinha on Beat The Chasers?

 Unfortunately, fan-favourite Chaser Paul Sinha missed the filming of the new series of Beat The Chasers due to illness.

-Beat The Chasers: Celebrity Special does feature the newest addition to the Chaser team, however – 40-year-old Dubliner Darragh Ennis.
+The new series of Beat The Chasers does however feature the newest addition to the Chaser team – 40-year-old Dubliner Darragh Ennis.